 Alternatively, users may use the following instructions:

-Once obtained, the sample can be forwarded to our Security Labs via the Sample Analysis System (SAS):
+Once obtained, the sample can be forwarded to our Labs via the Submit A Sample (SAS) page.

 The rootkit will set hooks to the following APIs: